 On receding further upwards on climbing around 12 steps to our right is found the main entrance to the outer enclosure to the Bahubali idol.
 This gate is called as Gullakayajji Bagilu.

 On entering the Gullakayajji Bagilu we reach an open space enclosed in between two walled structure.
 This is the outer prakara or Outer enclosure.
 On entering this area we can see the idol of Lord Bahubali above his bust and enclosed in a protected fort kind of structure.
 If we move further from the Gullakayaji Bagilu and move around the enclosure surrounding Lord Bahubali we can find many small carvings of female chouri bearers, warriors in action, Tirthankara figure and many more.
 Amongst these we can find the carvings of ‘Rama, Lakshmana, Seta and Hanuman’; ‘Krishna involved in Kalinga Mardhana and ‘Benne Krishna – Krishna busy in eating butter’.
 These can be found towards our left in the beginning.
 On moving further ahead on the walled enclosure just behind Lord Bahubali is found the figure of ‘Hanuman holding Sanjivini hill’.
+This presence of carvings of Hindu deities in a Jain place of worship in a way has paved the way for many historians to contemplate that there existed a sense of religous harmony.

 On the inner wall of the outer enclosure just behind the Bahubali idol can be found a small carving of Lord Bahubali and is very impressive.
 On completing a circle around the inner enclosure, if we stand facing the Bahubali idol we can find the Wodeyar Mantapa to our right, Siddhara Basadi to our left and the Gullakayajji Mantapa in the centre.